 Trail Rules & Regulations

 - Posted areas of the Downtown Greenway may be closed during specific times (excludes public sidewalk).
-The trail is closed from 11:00 pm—5:00 am.
+The Morehead Park and Five Points are closed from 11:00 pm—5:00 am.
 Do not use the trail during these hours.

 - No person shall cause an obstruction of the Greenway that prevents free passage by users.